digris/doc-openbroadcast-platform/source/application/library/index.rst

 Aliases
 --------

-Other name/s the artist uses to differentiate its work.
+Other name(s) the artist uses to differentiate its work.

 .. figure:: img/artist-form-aliases.png